 A company needs a strategy that is specific, measurable, and time constrained.
 It needs capable and motivated people who willingly embrace the disciplines of the business.
 These people need to execute efficient and effective business processes.
 And those processes need to be embedded and controlled by appropriately procured and implemented systems.
 Without technology, you cannot hope to align the business to the strategy.

-However technology is never the source of a process problem.
+However, technology is never the source of a process problem.
 Indeed, implementing technology without addressing a process problem just speeds up the time it takes to experience the problem.
 Fix your processes and apply them with technology.
-Of course total process excellence is an unattainable goal.
-Every time you improve something in a process you expose the next weakest link in the chain.
+Of course, total process excellence is an unattainable goal.
+Every time you improve something in a process, you expose the next weakest link in the chain.

 The challenge for most organisations is that they have invested heavily in their curent business applications, like BI, ERP, CRM, and timesheets, and are still recovering their return on investment.
 Few have the budget nor the appetite to throw out the old for the new.
 Luckily, there is an alternative.
 Applications exist that act as ‘wrappers’ extending the life span of older legacy applications and improving the day-to-day efficiency.
 These can be implemented without the significant change management challenges that come with changing the underlying transaction system.